 Do I Have to Buy Auto Insurance Leads to Succeed?

 Cold-calling has a lower conversion rate and you can only meet so many people on LinkedIn.
-That's where insurance leads come into play.
+That's where auto insurance leads come into play.

 Many clients at SmartFinancial started buying auto insurance leads only recently, when they realized that digital distribution was the only way to bring home a paycheck during the pandemic.
 Many of them now boast a high conversion rate.